ruby-stha/Sentiment-Analysis--News-Data/README.md

 I have briefed on Data Preprocessing, Feature Extraction and Training/Classification in my [site](https://ruby-shrestha.000webhostapp.com/news-data-sentiment-analysis/)

+## Note:
-<b>Note: </b> I have made some minor improvements over time after the hackathon.
+I have made some minor improvements over time after the hackathon.